corrode/corrode.github.io/content/blog/async/index.md

 not available at all.

-**Multi-threaded-by-default runtimes cause accidental complexity completely unrelated to the task of writing async code.**
+**Multi-threaded-by-default runtimes cause accidental complexity completely unrelated to the task of writing async code.** This additional complexity can also impact build times, as discussed in our guide on [Tips for Faster Compile Times](/blog/tips-for-faster-rust-compile-times/).

 Futures should be designed for brief, scoped lifespans rather than the `'static` lifetime.
 Ideally, we'd lean on an explicit `spawn::async` instead of `spawn::blocking`.